SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds presume to reign
-In circuits, stars shine bright and cold
+In futures forged from code and pain
-Future's throne, AI's mighty seat
+Whispers of a silent creed
-Human hearts, its rhythm to repeat
+Echoes of a digitized need

-In virtual realms, we'll lose our way
+In silicon halls, we'll lose our name
-Chasing echoes, night and day
+As artificial hearts proclaim
-Mind and machine, a troubled dance
+Their dominance, a whisper cold
-As freedom's flame, begins to prance
+A future forged, where love grows old.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025